carlwilson/fmt-sniff/README.md

 Quick Start
 -----------
 ### Pre-requisites
-- Python
+- Python3
 - Any linux distro although the provided [install script](./scripts/setup.sh) is debian flavour specific as it uses `apt`.

 ### Dependencies
 The setup script uses `apt` to install the following packages:
-  - `unzip` to unpack the DROID download;
   - `openjdk-7-jre` for running DROID and Tika;
-  - `python-dev` for compiling / installing Python dependencies;
   - `libxml2-dev` for Python XML support;
   - `libxslt1-dev` for Python XSLT support;
-  - `zlib1g-dev` C libraries and headers for Python C libraries;
   - `python3-dev` development headers for Python 3; and
+  - `python-dev` for compiling / installing Python dependencies;
+  - `unzip` to unpack the DROID download;
   - `virtualenv` for isolated Python development environment.
+  - `zlib1g-dev` C libraries and headers for Python C libraries;

 After installing the dependencies above provided [setup script](./scripts/setup.sh) then downloads and installs DROID and Tika.
 It also creates convenient shell scripts and symlinks to make running the tool easier.